-- all_k_config(k) The configuration with all values set to k. - $all_k_div(k)$ The divisor with all values set to k. - betti(verbose=True) The Betti table for the homogeneous sandpile ideal. - betti complexes() The divisors with nonempty linear systems along with their simplicial complexes. - burning_config() A minimal burning configuration. - burning_script() A script for the minimal burning configuration. - canonical_divisor() The canonical divisor (for undirected graphs). - dict() A dictionary of dictionaries representing a directed graph. - groebner() Groebner basis for the homogeneous sandpile ideal with respect to the standard sandpile ordering. - group_order() The size of the sandpile group. - h vector() The first differences of the Hilbert function of the homogeneous sandpile ideal. - hilbert_function() The Hilbert function of the homogeneous sandpile ideal. - ideal(gens=False) The saturated, homogeneous sandpile ideal. - identity() The identity configuration.
+- all_k_config(k) The configuration with all values set to k. - all_k_div(k) The divisor with all values set to k. - betti(verbose) The Betti table for the homogeneous sandpile ideal. - betti_complexes() The divisors with nonempty linear systems along with their with their simplicial complexes. - burning_config() A minimal burning configuration. - burning_script() A script for the minimal burning configuration. - canonical_divisor() The canonical divisor (for undirected graphs).